Email Security

 Healthcare organizations are among the most targeted by cybercriminals due to the vast troves of high-value data they collect.
 Compared to stolen credit card numbers, pilfered health records can sell for 10 times or more on the dark web.
 That’s because, in addition to credit card and bank account numbers, these records often include protected health information (PHI), Social Security numbers, and other personally identifiable information (PII), which can be used for blackmail and identity theft.
 Other files containing proprietary medical research are also coveted by thieves, who then sell it on the black market.

 The industry, moreover, generates a staggering amount of data.
-A single hospital can produce as much as 50 petabytes per year, an incredibly large volume of information to store and protect.[4]
+A single hospital can produce as much as 50 petabytes per year, an incredibly large volume of information to store and protect1.

-As a result, the cost of a data breach is higher for the healthcare sector than for any other industry and has increased for the 13th consecutive year, according to IBM’s 2023 Cost of a Data Breach Report.[5]
+As a result, the cost of a data breach is higher for the healthcare sector than for any other industry.
 The average cost for a healthcare industry intrusion was more than twice than the overall average at $10.93 million — an amount that has risen 53.3% over the past three years.
 It also takes longer for the healthcare sector to detect a breach — 231 days on average, compared to 204 days for all other industries combined.

 Lack of Preparedness

 In the U.S., at least, the government is also stepping in to help the sector improve its security posture.
-Earlier this year, the U.S. Department of Health and Human Services Cybersecurity Taskforce launched a free program to provide resources and training to help counter the onslaught of cyberthreats the industry faces.[7]
+In 2023, the U.S. Department of Health and Human Services Cybersecurity Taskforce launched a free program to provide resources and training to help counter the onslaught of cyberthreats the industry faces2.

 The Bottom Line

 Cyberattacks against healthcare institutions continue to proliferate, even as the consequences of such attacks grow more dire.
 The industry, meanwhile, is struggling to keep pace with this scourge, although some efforts are underway to bolster the sector’s cyber resiliency.
-To learn more about how healthcare companies are coping with cyber threats, download Mimecast’s SOES 2023 report.
+Learn more about how healthcare companies can benefit from partnering with Mimecast.

 Subscribe to Cyber Resilience Insights for more articles like these